florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/gaseous_hydrogen_tank/options.rst

 =============================
-Life Cycle Assessment options
+Gaseous Hydrogen Tank model
 =============================

 The Life Cycle Assessment (LCA) module can be parametrized according to several criterion which are implemented under the form of group options.
 A description of those options is available here.
 There is one mandatory option, the rest are configured with default values which will be detailed here.

 .. contents::

-.. _mandatory-options-lca:
+.. _mandatory-options-gaseous_hydrogen_tank:

 *****************
 Mandatory options